tokend/knowledge-base/tech/operations/requests/create_withdrawal_request.md

 | LIMITS_EXCEEDED                   | -13  | Source account limits exceeded.                                                                 |
 | INVALID_PRE_CONFIRMATION_DETAILS  | -14  | Pre confiramtion details must be empty.                                                         |
 | LOWER_BOUND_NOT_EXCEEDED          | -15  | Amount to be withdrawn is less than min withdrawn amount.                                       |

-## Successful result

-Successful result has the following fields:

-* __Request ID__: id of the request generated in core.